📊 CBIO Key Takeaways

 CBIO Stock Risks: Crescent Biopharma, Inc..
 Investment Risks

-- No insider buying activity in 90 days suggests lack of management confidence
+- Zero insider trading activity in last 90 days suggests limited management conviction

 - Profitability remains extremely weak, with operating margin of -1407.5% and net margin of -1419.6%